Non simple blow ups for the Nirenberg problem on half spheres: Introduction and statement of the results

 This problem has a variational structure, however the associated Euler-Lagrange functional does not satisfy the Palais-Smale condition due to the critical growth of the nonlinearity. \\ To overcome such a difficulty, one can lower the critical exponent by considering the following subcritical approximation of the Nirenberg problem $(\mathcal{NP})$:

 where $\e > 0$ is a small parameter.
-In this way one recovers the compactness and one then studies the behavior of a solution $u_{\e}$ of $(\mathcal{NP}_{\e})$ as the parameter $\e$ goes to zero.
+In this way one recovers the compactness and then studies the behavior of a solution $u_{\e}$ of $(\mathcal{NP}_{\e})$ as the parameter $\e$ goes to zero.
 Thanks to elliptic estimates there are two alternatives: either $||u_{\e}||_{L^{\infty}}$ remains uniformly bounded and in this case the solutions $u_{\e}$ converge in the $C^{2,\a}-$topology as $\e \to 0$ to a solution of $(\mathcal{NP})$ or the sequence of solutions $u_{\e}$ blows up.
-In this latter case it follows from the concentration compactness principle that $ u_{\e}^{{2n}/{(n-2)}} d \mathcal{L}^n$ converges in the sense of measures to a sum of dirac masses, see \cite{Lions}, \cite{Struwe}.
-Actually a refined blow up analysis of such blowing up solutions has been developed by R. Schoen \cite{Schoen}, \cite{SZ}, \cite{KMS09} (see also Y.Y.
-Li \cite{yyli1, yyli2} and C.C.
-Chen and C.S Lin \cite{CL1, CL2}) and the nice monograph \cite{DHR}).
+In this latter case, assuming that $u_\e$ is a family of energy-bounded solutions, it follows from the concentration compactness principle that $ u_{\e}^{{2n}/{(n-2)}} \mathcal{L}^n$, where $\mathcal{L}^n$ denotes the $n$-dimensional Lesbegue measure, converges in the sense of measures to a sum of Dirac masses, see \cite{Lions, Struwe}.
+Actually a refined blow up analysis of such blowing up solutions has been initiated by R. Schoen \cite{Schoen, SZ, KMS09} and developed by Y.Y.
+Li \cite{yyli1, yyli2}, C.C.
+Chen and C.S Lin \cite{CL1, CL2}) and Druet-Hebey-Robert \cite{DHR}.
 It follows from such a blow up analysis that solutions concentrate at critical points of $K$.
-Moreover, in dimension $n=3,4$ and under the assumption that $\D K$ does not vanish at any critical points, it has been proved that all blow up points are \emph{isolated simple}, that is locally the blowing up solution has the energy of \emph{one bubble}.
+Moreover, in dimension $n=3,4$ and under the assumption that $\D K$ does not vanish at any critical point, it has been proved that all blow up points are \emph{isolated simple}, that is locally the blowing up solution has the energy of \emph{one bubble}, see please definition 0.3 in \cite{yyli1}.
 Moreover concentration occurs only at critical points of $K$ with $\D K < 0$.
-This has been proved by Yanyan Li \cite{yyli1}, \cite{yyli2} for the dimensions $n=3,4$ and for $n\geq 5$ under flatness condition of the function $K$ around its critical points.
-For high dimensions $n \geq 5$ for Morse functions $K$ and under the additional assumption that the energy of the solutions is uniformly bounded A. Malchiodi and M. Mayer \cite{MM} proved that all blow up points are isolated simple.
-See also A. Bahri \cite{Bahri-Invariant} where corresponding property has been proved for \emph{critical points at infinity} of the associated variational problem.
+This has been proved by Yanyan Li \cite{yyli1, yyli2} for the dimensions $n=3,4$.
+Furthermore on spheres of dimensions $n \geq 5$ and under the additional assumption that the energy of the solutions is uniformly bounded, A. Malchiodi and M. Mayer \cite{MM} proved that all blow up points are isolated simple.
+See also A. Bahri \cite{Bahri-Invariant} where a corresponding property has been proved for \emph{critical points at infinity} of the associated variational problem.
 Furthermore the assumption that the energy is bounded is necessary to rule out \emph{non simple blow up} as shown by C.C.
 Chen and C.S.
 Lin \cite{CL}.